Cptcecil/FantasyForum/FantasyForum/Web/README.md

 -7/20/17-
 All html is markup.
 Javascript etc is considered you code.

+7-17-17
+Create random number generator in jQuery, to generate wrestlers.
+Setup number generator, variables and loop

+*Assignment*
+pretty up the page, html, css, find hideous pictures for all league memebers

+7/31/2017
+Rebased Erniebranch, updated site name and logo
+Added Datebase (pain in the ass)

+8/3/17
+Setting up the comments for NewsItems
+Build comments model and commentDTO set foreign keys and impliment entity framework
+NEED TO SETUP DTO for newsitem Index Newsitem Details Details needs the body, remove the img

 *Show Later *
 Issue with NavBar resizing, not responsive.
 Marshall "Right at 990 pixels, my mouse is too damn fast.
 Got dang screen is too big"